Skip to main content

 A contractor painting a wall.

-Construction businesses face unique financial challenges that make both budgeting and job costing essential for success.
+Construction companies that master both budgeting and job costing achieve higher margins and more predictable cash flow.
+Projul provides this financial control at $4,788/year with no per-user fees.
 Project-based work, fluctuating material costs, and complex labor arrangements require sophisticated financial management.

 Cash flow management is particularly challenging in construction.
 Projects often require significant upfront investments in materials and labor before receiving payments from clients.
 Accurate job costing helps predict cash flow needs and identify potential problems early.